Welcome to my blog

 Apple’s $252 Billion Cash Repatriation

-Apple’s $252 Billion Cash Repatriation Increases Odds of New Acquisitions With Apple expected to bring back over $252 billion into the country following the recent change in U.S. corporate taxes, the company is well positioned to buy high performing companies in industry sectors that Apple wants to expand into.
-Top of the list for Citi analysts is Netflix, the video streaming service.
-Citi analysts Jim Suva and Asia Merchant came up with a list of potential companies that Apple could acquire that they shared with clients this past December.
-“The...
+With Apple expected to bring back over $252 billion into the country following the recent change in U.S. corporate taxes, the company is well positioned to buy high-performing companies in industry sectors that Apple wants to expand into.
+Top of the list for Citi analysts is Netflix, the video streaming service, which could potentially complement Apple's existing media offerings and provide a new revenue stream through its large user base.

 Protect your Mac from scam websites

-How To Protect Your Files and Computer When A Scam Site Overtakes Your Safari Homepage on your iPhone or Mac Scam sites have been known to overtake Windows computers all time, but with increasing Mac adoption, there have been scammers now attempting to fool users with serious malware.
+Scam sites have been known to overtake Windows computers all the time, but with increasing Mac adoption, there have been scammers now attempting to fool users with serious malware.
 Some scams have tried to convince users that something is wrong with their computer and list a fake phone number to call and demand unreasonable amounts of payment (some fake company that is never Apple).
-This is an example of a phishing...
+This is an example of a phishing site where scammers are attempting to trick you into paying money by either causing problems to your computer or...

 2017